Google+

-CRA (Canada Revenue Agency) were enforcing T4A regulations during payroll audits in 2011.
-In part 3 of this series, I'll share some of my research on what you need to know.
+CRA (Canada Revenue Agency) will likely enforce T4A regulations during payroll audits in the near future.
+In part 4 of this series, I'll share some of my research on what you need to know.

 Click on an image to go to the chat.